interface-ui/interface-ui/docs/langs/en/theme/theming.md

 # Theming

-Fusion UI is a components library based on Vue 3 that implements [Google’s Material Design](https://m3.material.io/).
+Interface UI is a components library based on Vue 3 that implements [Google’s Material Design](https://m3.material.io/).

 The theme design aims to provide a set of development specifications to ensure that components developed by different developers have the same styles.